ecmascript-daily/ecmascript-daily.github.com/_posts/2016/2016-10-02-proposals-updates.md

 Other changes:

 - [Add instructions for onboarding existing proposals](https://github.com/tc39/proposals/commit/a1a63e612dbce4dc20db717b5ca35eb9a7b9d26b "Add instructions for onboarding existing proposals")
-  - When is the repository of proposal transferd to TC39 org.
+  - When is the repository of proposal transferd to TC39 org?

 ## Previous